daprogCo/imdb_horror_query/README.md

 12. Now that the files are into __hdfs__ , it's time to do some querries in __Hive__.
-    First, open a new terminal window and access the __hive-server__ CLI by changing <hiveID> by the id you took note of on step 7:
+    First, open a new terminal window and access the __hive-server__ CLI by changing '<hiveID>' by the id you took note of on step 7:

      `docker exec -it <hiveID> bash`